MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 As I experimented with ways to navigate the space more widely and rapidly, cruising through vast regions of Bluesky images started to feel too voyeuristic (like flying a drone over someone's back yard).

 I embedded a new dataset of ~1 million images from the site [are.na](https://are.na).
-Are.na hosts the creative research of a lot of talented designers and artists with broad and developed tastes, which makes navigating from region to region highly rewarding.
+Are.na hosts the creative research of a lot of designers and artists with broad and developed interests, which makes navigating from region to region highly rewarding.
 This was when the tool really started to click with me, and I found myself totally sucked in.

 ### Latent-Space Flow-State
 I was struck by the powerful feeling of *movement* through the data – recognizing landmarks,  following gradients, escaping attractors, or stumbling suddenly into new regions – it all felt immersive and game-like.